 How to be admitted to the shelter

-The primary initial point of contact between HAVEN and participants is through the crisis line.
-Once we get to know the participant and the situation, we can start to discuss options like shelter.
+The initial point of contact between HAVEN and participants is through the support line.
+Once we get to know the participant and their situation, we can start to discuss options like shelter.

 What is the shelter like?